January 18, 2019

 - Latitude, Longitude and Elevation: The lines of latitude and longitude and elevation above sea level will determine the location of the site.
 These can be determined by a GPS (Global Positioning System) and other scientific means.

-- Site Exposure Method: An approach used to expose and study the soil and is identified via scientific methods called the pit method, auger method or near surface method.
+- Site Exposure Method: An approach used to expose and study the soil and is identified via scientific methods called the pit method, auger method or near-surface method.

 - Site Location: Protocols for soil characterization can be added to any existing site.
-Together, all these are significant for interpreting soil moisture, temperature measurements, atmospheric measurements and land cover measurements.
+Together, all these are significant for interpreting soil moisture, temperature measurements, atmospheric measurements, and land cover measurements.

 - Slope: The slope of a property is important, and using an instrument called a clinometer, the angle at which the land of a site varies from a horizontal surface can be measured in degrees.

 - Aspect: Aspect indicates how the sun will influence soil properties.
 Soils can be drier or wetter, depending on which of Earth’s hemispheres the property in question is located.
-Local weather conditions also can influence aspect.
+Local weather conditions also can influence aspects.

 - Landscape Position: At a soil characterization site, landscape position describes the contours of the land and how the soil was formed.
 For example, formed by erosion or deposition?
 Also, what can be determined is whether the rain falling upon a site will run off, flow and become a pond or seep into the ground.

 - Cover Type: The cover type entails a description of the material (such as gravel or pavement) and vegetation covering the surface of the soil.
 When nothing is covering the soil, then it is called bare soil.
 Material covering the soil can be described as grass, shrubs, trees, rocks, gravel, concrete or other.

 - Land Use: The way in which land is used at a soil characterization site can be defined as urban, recreational, agricultural, wilderness or other.
 Land use can have a serious effect upon the formation of soil and assist in interpreting and defining a soil’s properties and development.